| | BUILDING PERSPECTIVES WITH LIMITED RESOURCES IN A RACE

 SecureScrypt OTX and proprietary threat intelligence research from

 experts at the SecureScrypt Security Research Team.
-Chapter 5 REAL WORLD

 Building a SOC in the real world.
 Examine real-world use cases where